University-of-Toronto-Schools/elevens-2023-assignment-template/README.md

 }
 ```

 The `@Override` lets the compiler know that you intend to override this method, and checks that you have done it correctly.
-This means it must have the same **signature** as the original method, that is, the same return type and parameter list.
+This means it must have the same **signature** as the original method, that is, the same name and parameter list.

 2) Override the `toString` method in the `Rank` class.
 To return `"<N>"` if the rank is `TWO-TEN`, and `"<rank>"` otherwise (the string should be all lower case).
 For example, `Rank.NINE.toString()` should return the `String` `"9"` and `Rank.KING.toString()` should return the `String` `"king"`.
 (You can make use of the `getPointValue()` and `name()` methods, and a `switch` statement.)